 As the world's leading producer of mineral fertilizers, Yara is a key player in improving agricultural productivity and securing a profitable, viable business for farmers around the world.
 Therefore, Yara understands the indirect and direct economic impacts it can have by providing its products, solutions, knowledge and technology to promote farming efficiency and profitability.

-This approach is described in Yara's Financial Report (pdf) as well as Impact Review (pdf).
+This approach is described in Yara's Financial Reporting 2014 as well as the Impact Review 2014.

 More information on adding sustainable value to the agricultural sector can be found here: